-In September 2018 we resumed our schedule of offering children’s religious education classes at both 9 and 11 a.m. on most Sundays.
+We offer chlidren’s religious education classes at 10:30 a.m. on most Sundays.
 The children will join their parents in the Sanctuary for the first 10-15 minutes of the worship service and then be led to their classes in the Lower Level by their teachers.

 There will be no R.E. classes once a month when we have multi-generational worship services.
 On those Sundays, the children are invited to be with their parents/guardians in the Sanctuary the entire time.
 Also, there is a Service Sunday once a month when all or most of the R.E. children participate in a service project instead of having regular classes.

-YRUU: Our high school youth group will meet from 12:30 to 2:30 p.m. with a curriculum of their own design that will include discussions, workshops, service projects and plenty of fun activities.
+YRUU: Our high school youth group will meet from noon to 2 p.m. with a curriculum of their own design that will include discussions, workshops, service projects and plenty of fun activities.
+Read more.

 In addition to our regular Sunday School curriculum, our program provides opportunities for our children and youth to become better acquainted with our community as well.
 Our youth participate in Service Sunday on a monthly basis, performing service projects of various sorts.

-Our spacious and well-equipped nursery is available for use at no charge during the 9 a.m. and 11 a.m. worship services.
+Our spacious and well-equipped nursery is available for use at no charge during worship services.
 Our nursery serves children from 4 months through pre-potty-trained 3-year-olds.
 Our nursery aides are contracted to have full responsibility for no more than three children each.
 Two aides work each Sunday.
 Parents and others are strongly encouraged to assist with care when there are more than six children in the nursery.